WLAN-Pi/developers/style/PACKAGING.md

 lintian -EviIL +pedantic
 ```

-## sudo apt remove vs sudo apt purge
+## Notes on sudo apt remove vs sudo apt purge

-If we remove our package, it will leave behind the config file in `/etc`:
+If we "remove" our package, it will leave behind the config file in `/etc`:

 `sudo apt remove wlanpi-app`

-If we want to clean `/etc` we should purge:
+If we want to clean `/etc` we should "purge":

 `sudo apt purge wlanpi-app`